berravc1/berravc1/README.md

 🎓 Bachelor's degree in Computer Engineering

-🔬 Exploring the intersection of AI, Machine Learning, and Natural Language Processing in my master's studies as a Research Assistant in the Computer Engineering department
+🔬 Exploring the intersection of Data Science, AI, Machine Learning, and Natural Language Processing in my master's studies as a Research Assistant in the Computer Engineering department

 👩‍💻 Worked as an R&D Engineer on an exciting software project for 10 months